Khachaturyan sisters case: Family environment

 Along with the main investigation, members of the Public Monitoring Commission initiated an inspection of local child protection agencies.
-In the opinion of the defence, the organisations did not take the necessary steps after receiving complaints about the Khachaturyan father from the sisters’ school teachers.
-Moreover, Mikhail Khachaturyan was repeatedly reported to the police, but after the murder, law enforcement agencies denied that they received such complaints both via the hotline and to the local police station.
-Girls’ mother, Aurelia Dunduk suggested that police inaction was due to Khachaturyan’s close ties with the local police chiefs.
+In the opinion of the defense, the organization did not take the necessary steps after receiving complaints about the Khachaturyan father from the sisters’ school teachers.
+Moreover, Mikhail Khachaturyan was repeatedly reported to the police, but, after the murder, law enforcement agencies denied that they received such complaints both via the hotline and to the local police station.
+The girls’ mother, Aurelia Dunduk, suggested that police inaction was due to Khachaturyan’s close ties with the local police chiefs.
 This information was subsequently confirmed by the Novaya Gazeta informants from the federal security agency.